jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/skillevents.md

 ## Events

-As described earlier, your Skill get's notified in form of request.
+As described earlier, your Skill gets notified in form of request.
 To map that request to one of your handlers you have to add the following `state`:
 ```javascript
 'ON_EVENT': {